Step 6: Simulating and Obtaining Camera Images¶

-The Tank model comes equipped with a camera.
-In Step 6, we will learn how to simulate this camera and poll camera images from the controller.
+The Tank model is also equipped with a camera.
+In Step 6, we’ll enable simulation of this camera and learn how to obtain camera images from the controller side.

-The Scene View also allows for you to display the point of view of the camera onboard the robot model.
-Use this functionality to see what sort of images are obtained from the camera installed on the Tank model.
+The scene view can also display from the viewpoint of a camera mounted on a robot model.
+Using this function, let’s first check what kind of images can be obtained from the camera mounted on the Tank model.

-Clicking here will display a list of the cameras defined by the system, as well as those contained in models displayed on the scene.
-The current project should display the below choices.
+Clicking here displays a list of cameras defined in the system and cameras included in models displayed in the scene.
+In the current project state, the following should be displayed as options:

 Perspective - System